JayCabasag/JayCabasag/README.md

 ### Hi there, my name is Jay Cabasag

-#### I'm a Software engineer and working as a front end engineer here in the Philippines
+#### I'm a software engineer and front-end engineer here in the Philippines

-_I also have other github account [JayCabasag99](https://github.com/JayCabasag99) this account is where I often push all my commits._
+_On top of that, I also have another GitHub account [JayCabasag99](https://github.com/JayCabasag99), which is where I frequently push my commits._

 I love programming.
-I know we sometimes hate it, but what I love about programming is that it unlocks infinite knowledge in this modern era.
-It's like exploring an endless dungeon of ideas, competing with the world bosses in this industry, and trying to achieve what legendary developers have accomplished.
+I know we sometimes hate it, but programming unlocks infinite knowledge in this modern era.
+It's like exploring an endless dungeon of ideas, competing with world bosses in this industry.
+It's also like trying to achieve what legendary developers have accomplished.

-Regarding me, at the moment, I am particularly interested in web development.
-I often use `JavaScript/TypeScript` to develop web applications, and most of the time, I use `Node.js` as my backend when I'm developing a full-stack application.
+About me, at the moment, I am particularly interested in web development.
+I often utilize `JavaScript/TypeScript` to develop web applications.
+I usually utilize `Node.js` as my backend when I'm developing a full-stack application.
 I also use other programming languages like `Java` and `Go`.
-I usually use `Java` for Android application development, but I'm planning to use it for building a backend or RESTful API. `Go` is the language that I love the most.
+I usually use `Java` for Android application development, but I plan to build a backend or RESTful API. `Go` is the language I love.
 I don't know why, but I just love it.
-Maybe it's because I came from a high-level programming language thats lacks in different aspects that can be solved with a compiled language like Go.
+Maybe it's because I came from a high-level programming language that lacks different aspects that can be solved with a compiled language like Go.

 Wanna chat or connect?
 Just send me an email at [Jay Cabasag](https://mail.google.com/mail/?view=cm&to=jaycabasag1999@gmail.com)